The Month That Was in Baseball: September 2020

 The Twins overtake the White Sox in the AL Central race with a 7-6 home victory over the Tigers—but give Detroit’s Miguel Cabrera credit for making the game close.
 The future Hall of Famer drives in all six of the Tigers’ runs on a pair of three-run homers, tying a career high previously set in five previous games; the twin blasts up his total of multi-homer games in a Tigers uniform to 32, tying Hank Greenberg at the top of the all-time franchise list; and his two runs scored put him in sole possession of first place among Venezuelan-born players with 1,455.

 The Buffalo, er, Toronto Blue Jays stamp their ticket to the postseason with a 4-1 home win over the Yankees behind Hyun-Jin Ryu’s seven shutout innings.
 It’s the Jays’ first appearance in October since 2016.

 The Jays’ clinching leaves second place in the AL West as the league’s remaining spot up for grabs—and that battle is now exclusively between the Astros and Angels.
 Houston’s 12-4 rout at Arlington against the Rangers officially eliminates the Mariners, who will miss out on the postseason for the 19th straight year—the majors’ longest current drought.

-The Royals’ Alex Gordon announced that he’ll be stepping down after the season after 14 years, all of them with Kansas City.
+The Royals’ Alex Gordon announce that he’ll be stepping down after 14 years, all of them with Kansas City.
 The 36-year-old outfielder never totally fulfilled the high expectations when he first arrived on the scene in 2007, and collected a so-so .257 lifetime batting average, but he did well enough to earn three All-Star Game appearances, seven Gold Gloves, while his longevity served him well enough that he currently is ranked #3 on the all-time franchise list in walks, #4 in home runs and #5 in doubles.

 Friday, September 25